Haokius/rails-technical/README.md

 ]
 ```

 It's really up to you based on how you want to implement the frontend.
-If you do end up changing the schema, please update the OpenAPI spec accordingly.
+For the backend, please update the pydantic schema accordingly.